SparkSeeker-AU/2-QuantitativeMarketResearch/Market Research Approach/README.md

 2. Downstream consumer of such professional skills
 3. Other factors that proves to have strong correlations with the demand of such professional skills.

-With the above in mind, in our example, we can find a recent 2016 report released from China eduction bureau not only stated the total gap (estimated to reach about 3 million in year 2021)  between the supply of early learning education professionals and demand from Chinese kindergarten providers but also regional discrepancies.
-We can then use some regional sample in our mesco market research below to further refine our market estimation.
+With the above in mind, in our example, we can find a recent 2016 report released from China eduction bureau not only stated the total gap (estimated to reach about 3 million educators in year 2021)  between the supply of early learning education professionals and demand from Chinese kindergarten providers but also regional discrepancies.
+With a understanding of average size training class size, we can estimate how many trainers are required by the Chinese market.
+And we can then use some regional sample in our mesco market research below to further refine our market estimation.

 ## Mesco Market Research